rotorflight/rotorflight-lua-scripts/README.md

 You will know if you did this correctly if the `rf.lua` file shows up in the `/SCRIPTS/TOOLS` directory.
 Also *Rotorflight conf* should now show up in the *Tools* menu of your transmitter.

-Configure your local by editing rf2.lua and setting the locale
+Configure your local by editing rf2.lua and setting the locale, 'en', 'fr' or 'de'

 ```lua
 local locale = 'en'